noloader/build-llvm/README.md

 * `BUILD_SCRIPT_BUILD_DIR` - scratch directory to build the the sources.
 Output artifacts are in this directory.
 The default value is `$HOME/llvm_build`.
 * `BUILD_SCRIPT_MAKE_JOBS` - the number of concurrent make jobs.
 The default value is `4`.
 * `BUILD_SCRIPT_LIBCXX` - controls libcxx and libcxxabi.
 The default value is `OFF` because building libc++ mostly does not work.
 * `BUILD_SCRIPT_TESTS` - controls the Test Suite.
 The self tests are always run, but the Test Suite is a different download.
-The default value is `OFF`
+The default value is `ON`.

 # Building the sources